tektoncd/pipeline/api_compatibility_policy.md

 that all `CustomRun` controllers are required to support is considered a [backwards incompatible change](#backwards-incompatible-changes), and follows the [beta policy](#beta-crds) for backwards incompatible changes.

-`v1beta1.ClusterTask` is a deprecated beta CRD.
-New features will not be added to `ClusterTask`.

 `v1beta1.ResolutionRequest` is a beta CRD.
 Adding new fields to `ResolutionRequest` that all resolvers are required to support is considered a [backwards incompatible change](#backwards-incompatible-changes), and follows the [beta policy](#beta-crds) for backwards incompatible changes.

+The following CRDs are deprecated.
+New features will not be added, but they will receive bug fixes.

+- `v1beta1.Task`
+- `v1beta1.ClusterTask`
+- `v1beta1.TaskRun`
+- `v1beta1.Pipeline`
+- `v1beta1.PipelineRun`

+To migrate to the v1 versions of these APIs, see [the migration guide](./docs/migrating-v1beta1-to-v1.md).
+For more information on support windows, see the [deprecations table](./docs/deprecations.md).

 ### Alpha CRDs